 TRX, known for its suspension training systems, recently launched the TRX Bandit, a set of removable handles that snap on to any resistance bands.
 Portable and compact, the Bandit is designed for you to throw in your gym bag or tuck away in a closet for at-home use.
 The Bandit also comes in a kit, which includes four TRX Strength Bands.

 More robust than the TRX GO Suspension Training System, the TRX PRO4 Suspension Trainer is the strongest and most durable option TRX offers, according to the brand.
-In addition to integrated rubber handles, adjustable foot cradles, a locking theft-resistant carabiner and a travel bag, this system also comes with a 12-month subscription to the TRX Training Club Fitness App.
-The kit includes three different suspension anchors so you can work out virtually anywhere.
+In addition to integrated rubber handles, adjustable foot cradles, a locking theft-resistant carabiner and a travel bag, this system also comes with a weeklong subscription to the TRX Training Club Fitness App.
+The kit includes two different suspension anchors so you can work out virtually anywhere.